foundry-vtt-community/wiki.js/Development/API-Snippets.md

 title: API Snippets
 description:
 published: true
-date: 2020-09-23T01:33:34.625Z
+date: 2021-01-13T21:56:27.915Z
-tags:
+tags: dnd5e, javascript, api, code
-editor: undefined
+editor: markdown
 dateCreated: 2020-09-23T00:25:21.757Z
 ---

-Code snippets seen on the discord channel, make sure to backup before trying these:
+Code snippets seen on the Discord channel.

+> Make sure to backup before trying these!
+Use at your own risk.
+{.is-warning}

 ## Bulk Update Tokens
 This example updates all tokens in game.